paucablop/chemotools/paper/paper.md

 )
 ```

-The data augmentation module introduces stochastic artifacts to the spectral data to reflect real-world variability (e.g. instrument-to-instrument variations).
-These artifacts range from adding noise following a given distribution to shifts on the spectral peaks or changes on the intensity of the peaks.
-Since the data augmentation functions are implemented as transformers, the user can leverage the pipelining functions of ```scikit-learn``` to create augmentation pipelines to transform their data.
-An example of an augmentation pipeline is shown in \autoref{fig:2} and \autoref{fig:3}.
+The data augmentation module contains transformers that introduce stochastic artifacts to the spectral data to reflect real-world variability (e.g. instrument-to-instrument variations).
+These include a variety of transformers ranging from adding noise to the spectra following a given distribution, to shifts on the spectral peaks or changes on the intensity of the peaks.
+Since the data augmentation functions are implemented as transformers, the user can leverage the pipelining functions of ```scikit-learn``` to concatenate different augmentation methods in pipelines to transform their data.
+An example of an augmentation pipeline is shown in \autoref{fig:2}.
 An example of code to create an augmentation pipeline is shown below:

 ```python